nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/cli/daemon.md

+---
+title: 'daemon - CLI command'
+description: "EXPERIMENTAL: Nx DaemonThe Nx Daemon is a local server which runs in the background in order to intelligently cache information about the workspace's project graph."
+---

 # daemon

 EXPERIMENTAL: Nx DaemonThe Nx Daemon is a local server which runs in the background in order to intelligently cache information about the workspace's project graph.